-July 16, 2024 Eagle Syndrome Diagnosis by a Dental Surgeon: a potential breakthrough on eye / facial pain as I have a diagnosis of "Eagle Syndrome", believe it or not after referral by my dentist!.
+July 16, 2024 Eagle Syndrome Diagnosis by a Dental Surgeon: a potential breakthrough on eye / facial pain as I have a diagnosis of "Eagle Syndrome", believe it or not after referral by my dentist!
 I had previously seen more than a handful of doctors and came up with a highly questionable diagnosis, a blank, or denial that anything was wrong.
-This included visits to hospital emergency 2021 and discussions with my cidp neurologist and her referrals.
-Eagle Syndrome caused by an elongated styloid process and/or calcified stylohyoid ligaments, could explain pretty much all my eye/ head/ face issues as it effects the vagus nerve and carotid arteries.
-Autonomic dysfunction is a feature of Eagle’s Syndrome, See panoramic x-ray showing my elongated styloid process.
+This included two visits to hospital emergency 2021 and discussions with my cidp neurologist and her referrals.
+Eagle Syndrome, caused by an elongated styloid process and/or calcified stylohyoid ligaments, could explain pretty much all my eye/ head/ face issues as it effects the carotid arteries, jugular vein and cranial nerves.
+See Dental Surgeon panoramic x-ray showing my elongated styloid process.
 Symptoms associated with Eagle Syndrome are due to impingement of adjacent anatomical structures contained within the carotid sheath including the carotid artery, jugular vein, glossopharyngeal nerve and vagus nerve, cranial nerves 9 and 10 respectively*.
-The vagus is the longest nerve of the autonomic nervous system in the human body and comprises both sensory and motor fibers.
-Eagle Syndrome can be dangerous causing frequent syncope (for example), even life-threatening via bilateral carotid artery dissection or stroke†
+The vagus is the longest nerve of the autonomic nervous system in the human body and comprises both sensory and motor fibers: It contributes to the autonomic nervous system, which consists of the parasympathetic and sympathetic parts.
+However, about 15% of CIDP patients overall have cranial nerve and bulbar involvement also - and my version of the CIDP, MADSAM category, almost 50% involvement†.
+Eagle Syndrome is neuropathic and neurological.
+Eagle Syndrome can be dangerous causing frequent syncope (for example), even life-threatening via bilateral carotid artery dissection or stroke††

 Summary Log Living with both CIDP and Eagle Syndrome - an Astonishing diagnosis by a Dental Surgeon July 16, 2024 -